Unparticle Casimir effect: Discussion

 We notice that there is a strong dependence on the parameter $d_{\cal U}$.
 In particular for values of $d_{\cal U} $ slightly above 1 the bound on $\Lambda_{\cal U}$ is very strong while as soon as $d_{\cal U} $ increases the bound exponentially decreases.
-Clearly the scale of the constraint is set by the separation between the plates.
-In Fig.~\ref{figex1} (left panel) we show the exclusion curves in the parameter plane $ \Lambda_{\cal U}, d_{\cal U}$ for different choices of the experimental resolution at a given plate separation and with different plate separation at a fixed experimental resolution (right panel).

-We note that the final result for the unparticle contribution of the muon anomaly presents the same functional relation on the scale $\Lambda_{\cal U}$ as in our Eq.~\eqref{bound0}.
-More precisely the unparticle contribution to the muon anomaly is bounded by the difference of the experimental result with the Standard Model prediction~\cite{PhysRevD.86.010001}, $\Delta_\mu= \Delta a_\mu (\text{exp}) -\Delta a_\mu (\text{SM}) = 22\times 10^{-10}$.
-Eq.(16) of \cite{PhysRevLett.99.051803} therefore translates in the bound :

-with $Z_{d_{\cal U}} = A_{d_{\cal U}}/(2\sin(\pi d_{\cal U})$ and $\lambda$ the unknown effective coupling of the unparticle field to the standard model operator.
-Eq.~\eqref{unparticleg-2} can be compared directly with our unparticle bound on $\Lambda_{\cal U}$, Eq.~\eqref{bound0}.
-One can easily see that they share various similarities.
-They have the same functional dependence on $\Lambda_{\cal U}$ and in the limit $d_{\cal U} \to 1 $ they both reproduce the standard model result.
-It is also evident that while the bound from the muon anomaly is set by the muon mass $m_\mu\approx 105.7$ MeV/$c^2$ the bound from the un-Casimir effect is set by the distance of the plates $a$ which is typically in micrometer range.
-The smallest distances probed in Casimir experiments are about 100 nm, obtained in a sphere plate configuration consisting of a high quality nanomembrane resonator and a millimeter sized gold coated sphere~\cite{PhysRevLett.109.027202}.
+In the case of the unparticle contribution to the muon anomaly~\cite{PhysRevLett.99.051803} one has the bound: